gbenroscience/layit/README.md

     </body>
 </html>
 ```
-The code above will go and fetch an xml layout called `test.xml` from the `layouts` sub-folder in the `layit` folder and use it as the ui definition for the current html page.
+Thhis fetches an xml layout called `test.xml` from the `layouts` sub-folder in your `layitres` folder and use it as the ui definition for the current html page.

-You will not need to worry about importing the other js files, the layit project does that for you. **ABSOLUTELY ENSURE THAT YOU RUN YOUR CODE IN A WEB-SERVER ENVIRONMENT!**<br>

 ### Layouts
-All your xml layouts must be placed in the `layit/layouts` folder.<br>
+All your xml layouts must be placed in the `layitres/layouts` folder.
+If you have changed the location of the reosurces folder,
+You should use that folder name<br>
 No sub-folders are allowed here.
 All your view tags, with the exception of the root view tag in the xml must have an `id`